JonmarCorpuz/SecondBrain/Google Cloud/Cloud VPN.md

 ## HA VPN

-* SLA of 99.99% service availability with two external IP addresses
+* SLA of 99.99% service availability within a region
+* Supports BGP
+* HA is provided by using two tunnels instead of just one

 ## Classic VPN